stacymav/ergodic_iSAC_exploration/README.md

-Copyright & License Notice
+# Copyright & License Notice

-ergodic_iSAC_quadrotor is copyrighted, patent pending, and is owned by Northwestern University, an Illinois not-for-profit corporation, having a place of business at 633 Clark Street, Evanston, Illinois  60208 .
+Ergodic_iSAC_quadrotor is copyrighted, patent pending, and is owned by Northwestern University, an Illinois not-for-profit corporation, having a place of business at 633 Clark Street, Evanston, Illinois  60208 .
 It can be freely used for educational and research purposes by non-profit